Nidhipujarii/MUSIC_STORE_ANALYSIS_SQL/README.md

 **Welcome to the Music Store SQL Project**

 ***Project Overview***
 - The Music Store SQL Project aims to simulate a music store's database and analyze various aspects of the business.
 The database contains information about customers, invoices, tracks, artists, genres, and more.
-You can use SQL queries to retrieve valuable insights, such as the top-selling artists, most popular music genres, customer spending patterns, and more.
+Used SQL queries to retrieve valuable insights, such as the top-selling artists, most popular music genres, customer spending patterns, and more.

 ***Database Schema***
 - The database schema for the Music Store project consists of the following tables: